Strong passwords as defined by CompTIA objectives

 - Yours or any other license plate number

-- Any of the above spelled backwards or with either a leading or a trailing number
+- Any of the above spelled backward or with either a leading or a trailing number

 - Any dictionary words